We Value Your Privacy

 We reserve the right to change this Notice.
 We reserve the right to make the revised or changed Notice effective for health information we already have about you as well as any information we receive in the future.
 We will post a copy of the current Notice in each of our facilities.
 In addition, each time you register for Noble services, we will offer you a copy of the current Notice in effect.

 If you believe your privacy rights have been violated, you may file a complaint with Noble or with the Secretary of the Department of Health and Human Services.
-To file a complaint with Noble, contact the Noble Privacy Officer, 7701 E. 21st Street, Indianapolis, IN 46219 or call 317-375-2712.
-All complaints must be submitted in writing.
+To file a complaint with Noble, you must submit it in writing to Noble Privacy Officer, 7701 E. 21st Street, Indianapolis, IN 46219.
 You will not be penalized for filing a complaint.

 Other Uses of Health Information